 If the lease transfers ownership of the underlying asset to the Company and subsidiaries by the end of the lease term or if the cost of the right-of-use asset reflects that the Company and subsidiaries will exercise a purchase option, the Company and subsidiaries depreciate the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Company and subsidiaries depreciate the right-of-use asset from the commencement date to the end of the right-of-use asset from the commencement date to the end of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+Otherwise, the Company and subsidiaries depreciate the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.